 Say Yes was founded in 1987 by money manager George Weiss, who boldly promised 112 sixth graders at a Philadelphia elementary school that he would pay to send them to college if they graduated high school.
 Weiss also provided those economically-disadvantaged students and their families with the academic and social-emotional support services necessary to seize that opportunity.
 He made similar promises, over the next two decades, to five additional cohorts of public school children, ranging in size from 50 to 300, in Cambridge, Mass.; Harlem in New York City; Hartford, Conn., and Philadelphia.
 In each instance, these students were far more likely than other students in the district from similar economic backgrounds to graduate high school and earn college degrees.

-Working with the national Say Yes organization, the local Say Yes partnerships leverage those scholarships and other incentives (including $15 million in seed capital from Say Yes National) to bring a community’s stakeholders together to give all public school students and their families access to a menu of support services.
+Working with the national Say Yes organization, the local Say Yes partnerships leverage those scholarships and other incentives to bring a community’s stakeholders together to give all public school students and their families access to a menu of support services.
 Those services — which may include tutoring, medical care, counseling and pro bono legal counsel — are offered to families before kindergarten and continuing through grade 12, and are intended to eliminate predictable barriers along the pathway to postsecondary achievement.